-Valles enjoys anchoring the “Today in LA” because it gives her the opportunity to interview authors, filmmakers, dignitaries, and other local experts, covering issues with more depth and clarity.
+As a co-anchor, Valles interviews authors, filmmakers, dignitaries, and other local experts to cover issues with more depth and clarity.
 She points to her coverage of Rodney King’s death as one of her most memorable assignments at NBC4.
-She anchored the station’s first breaking news report, and then continued reporting from the field until well into the evening the day the story broke.
+She anchored the station’s first breaking news report on that story, and continued reporting from the field until well into the evening the day the story broke.

 Other career highlights include covering a two-part investigation on Americans being unfairly detained in a Federal Mexican prison; the notorious Juarez murders; Mexican orphanage conditions; U.S. Mexico border protests, hurricanes Katrina and Rita, Lady Bird Johnson’s death and 9/11.
 She also was intrigued by her candid and exclusive interview with Willie Nelson regarding his marijuana use and his efforts to decriminalize the drug in the U.S.